dogeared/secure-open-badges/README.md

 one hand, a new signed commit could be made from a current authorized verifier.
 It might be useful to have a set of dates indicating start and end date of service for an authorized verifier.
 * It should be easier to add new badges without having to rebuild and redeploy the app
+* The Java image library as it's currently used does not preserve the transparent background of a png when overlaying username and date